keptn-workshops/getting-started/README.md

 ## 4. Enable Dynatrace Monitoring

-For enabling Dynatrace monitoring, we will utilize the so-called `dynatrace-service`, which can be installed as an add-on for Keptn.
+For enabling Dynatrace monitoring, you will utilize the so-called `dynatrace-service`, which can be installed as an add-on for Keptn.
 This service will:
 - deploy the *Dynatrace OneAgent* to gain monitoring insights for your entire cluster,
 - create *Auto-Tagging* rules which will be used by Keptn,